Caleb Jasmat

 “Through my role I get the opportunity to work with people at the beginning of their careers and help them shape their experience as a positive and meaningful one.
 I love that I’ve been given the reigns to build the company’s early career strategy around how we attract, develop and retain individuals starting their careers.

-“In the space of 12 months, Contact Energy went from being ranked 87th in New Zealand’s top 100 graduate employers to second overall, and first in the energy and utilities industry.
+“We’re now into year four of four of delivering a world-class early careers strategy.
+I'm proud to say Contact is now one of the leading early career employers in Aotearoa, having been consistently ranked in the top 10 graduate employers for four consecutive years and this year being awarded the best diversity and inclusion strategy at the NZAGE awards.
 I enjoy seeing the impact my mahi has had on the organisation.
-Seeing so many bright and enthusiastic graduates, interns and apprentices adding value across the organisation is awesome, and provides a small sense of pride knowing I had a part to play in their journey.”
+Seeing so many bright and enthusiastic graduates, interns and apprentices adding value across the organisation is awesome, and it provides a small sense of pride knowing I had a part to play in their journey.”

 But this isn’t the only career highlight Caleb is particularly proud of.